-Applicants are required to submit personal statements (maximum 350 words) about topics such as experiences you are most proud of, a challenge that led to positive changes in your life, and preparations you have undertaken to meet the rigors of graduate school.
+Applicants are required to submit personal statements that include experiences you are most proud of, a challenge that led to positive changes in your life, and preparations you have undertaken to meet the rigors of graduate school.
+(500-word maximum).

 Applicants are asked to include names and contact information of three recommenders, including instructors, employers, and/or volunteer supervisors.
-The Graduate School will contact each for recommendation.
+They will be able to upload their recommendation directly to CDCAS.

-Applicants may be invited to interview, either in person or on Skype.
+Applicants may be invited to interview via Zoom.